evs-chris/raport/Expr.md

 ### case

 REL also has a case operator that allows for an alternate branch style that may be more comprehensible in some cases.
 Each branch condition is evaluated lazily, and if it is an expression will have the value being evaluated available as the special `@case` reference.
-If using the built-in syntax, `_` will also evaluate to `@case`. `case` expressions begin with `case` followed by a value expression, followed by any number of branches that start with `when` followed by a conditional value or expression, followed by `when` and a value expression, and finally optionally ending with an alternate `else` and value expression and optional `end` or `esac`.
+If using the built-in syntax, `_` will also evaluate to `@case`. `case` expressions begin with `case` followed by a value expression, followed by any number of branches that start with `when` followed by a conditional value or expression, followed by `then` and a value expression, and finally optionally ending with an alternate `else` and value expression and optional `end` or `esac`.

 Example:
 ```